MahadAdnanGul/CSCI-6511-Tactical-RL-Agent/README.md

 This project was developed to further cement my understanding of how reinforcement learning algorithms work in practice and how they can be incorporated in creating smart game AI agents.
 I have created a game from scratch using Unity mostly as a graphics library rather than a game engine itself as most of my code is not really dependent on unity's own game loop but rather uses a custom game loop to simulate state-action transitions.

 ## Game Description:
 The game consists of a 3D maze environment with hostile turrets dynamically scanning different parts of the map.
 Our agent who is equipped with 1 smoke grenade has to tactically navigate the maze, avoid getting shot, utilize the smoke grenade optimally to block the unavoidable turret, keep it's health topped up and reach the goal state as fast as possible.
+The agent is practically blind with the exception of a sensor that can tell the agent how far it is from it's goal.
 During development I implemented a training system that can train using either Q-Learning, SARSA or SARSA Lambda but ultimately decided to use SARSA Lambda for the final trained agent as it was training the agent in the least amount of episodes.

 ## Motivation:
 As a passionate game developer, I have always been very interested in properly understanding how reinforcement agents "magically" learn to solve complex games by playing the game a large number of times.
 This project felt like a great opportunity to implement RL algorithms and train an agent to optimally solve a hand crafted game simulation.